 Avoiding Their Abuser

 The abused will often start avoiding or acting afraid of the person who has abused them.
-If there’s someone specific who you may suspect is the abuser, observe their interactions together.
+If there’s someone specific whom you may suspect is the abuser, observe their interactions together.

-If their behavior changes as soon as they’re in the presence of the suspected, then you should see this is a strong indication that your suspicions may be accurate.
+If their behavior changes as soon as they’re in the presence of the suspect, then you should see this as a strong indication that your suspicions may be accurate.

 Sexually Explicit Behavior